httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 message to be invalid ({{invalid}}); permitting these fields allows a binary message to capture messages that are exchanged in a protocol context.

-Like HTTP/2, this format has an exception for the combination of multiple instances of the `Cookie` field.
+Like HTTP/2 or HTTP/3, this format has an exception for the combination of multiple instances of the `Cookie` field.
 Instances of fields with the ASCII-encoded value of `cookie` are combined using a semicolon octet (0x3b) rather than a comma; see {{Section 8.2.3 of H2}}.

 ## Content